 The browser market has been virtually set ablaze with Google diving in.
 Boasting a text link on the Google home page during the launch I am sure none of us could have missed that Google has launched a browser of their very own, Chrome.
 The main hype behind the browser is the speed, minimalist interface and features and the fact that it’s from Google of course.
-Until now, Firefox has been soaking the sun as the winner of the never ending browser battle however the launch of Chrome even made Firefox a little nervous I’m pretty sure.
+Until now, Firefox has been soaking the sun as the winner of the never-ending browser battle however the launch of Chrome even made Firefox a little nervous I’m pretty sure.

 After I wrote the Opera vs Firefox post, which turned out to be very responsive I thought I’ll make a similar comparison with this Chrome vs Firefox post.
-The launch of Firefox 3.5 might make it an easy winner again but until then it’s still a close battle.

 While you’d see the same layout and placement of the usual browser style on Chrome, I’d like to call it a more ‘fresh’ interface, the slanted corners for the tabs and the ‘add tab’ button makes it more accessible to add a new tab.
 Those are just two of the light touches in the interface which makes it more unique.

 With the launch of Firefox 4, Firefox dives into the minimalistic layout and it can be safe to say they’ve learnt a thing or two about their interface from their competitor, Chrome.
 Looking at the browsers it’s hard to find a difference in terms of interface with the release of Chrome 10 and Firefox 4.
 Both browsers have an impressive array of themes to choose from.
 This would be a tie.